hitime1234/2024-aoc/README.md

 I want blazing fast code because python is slow and rust is too safe.

+Oh yeah my news years resolution is to use more CI testing

 ## day 1

 ### VECTORS WOO